Avis Budget Group (NASDAQ:CAR) Sees Large Volume Increase - Should You Buy?

-In other news, Director Lynn Krominga sold 1,950 shares of the stock in a transaction dated Friday, February 20th.
-The shares were sold at an average price of $91.54, for a total value of $178,503.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, major shareholder Pentwater Capital Management L bought 425,000 shares of the company's stock in a transaction dated Friday, February 20th.
-The stock was bought at an average cost of $94.26 per share, with a total value of $40,060,500.00.
-Following the acquisition, the insider directly owned 3,987,100 shares of the company's stock, valued at approximately $375,824,046.
-The trade was a 11.93% increase in their position.
-The SEC filing for this purchase provides additional information.
-50.48% of the stock is currently owned by corporate insiders.
+In other Avis Budget Group news, major shareholder Pentwater Capital Management L bought 425,000 shares of the stock in a transaction on Friday, February 20th.
+The stock was purchased at an average price of $94.26 per share, with a total value of $40,060,500.00.
+Following the acquisition, the insider owned 3,987,100 shares of the company's stock, valued at approximately $375,824,046.
+The trade was a 11.93% increase in their ownership of the stock.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Lynn Krominga sold 1,950 shares of Avis Budget Group stock in a transaction on Friday, February 20th.
+The stock was sold at an average price of $91.54, for a total transaction of $178,503.00.
+Additional details regarding this sale are available in the official SEC disclosure.
+50.48% of the stock is currently owned by insiders.

 (Get Free Report